AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 point.set("fill", "red");
 ```

 Below there is a sample of a funnel chart.
 This chart shows sales proccess and each point corresponds to a certain stage.
 Using {api:anychart.core.SeriesBase#getPoint}getPoint(){api} method we have colored each point separately according to the value of the point before it.
-Hover a point to see the tooltip that contains information on the difference.
+Hover over a point to see the tooltip that contains information on the difference.
 Information on getting value from custom points' field can be found in [Text Formatters article](../../Common_Settings/Text_Formatters).

 {sample}CS\_Interactivity\_22{sample}